Starting out

 For all these things I thank you true

-You are within me and I'm in you
+are within me and I'm in you

 Oh Father God, God of might